gogins/csound-android/README.md

 dependencies of Csound for Android are fetched from the core Csound repository, and rebuilt using the Android NDK.

-This code used to be maintained in the csound-extended repository but now lives in its own repository for easier maintenance.
+This code used to live in the csound-extended repository but has been moved into its own repository for easier maintenance.
 You may notice some oddities and leftovers...

 This repository uses the core Csound packages, and some other third-party